About Radiation Oncology

 Priority on Patient Care

 Cancer patients can sometimes spend weeks undergoing radiation therapy.
-We are proud that we always get the highest marks for customer service.
-In addition to registered nurses, research nurses, radiation therapists, dosimetrists, a social worker and a nutritionist, we have a physician’s assistant who provides guidance to breast and prostate cancer patients.
+In addition to registered nurses, research nurses, radiation therapists, dosimetrists, a social worker and a nutritionist, we have a nurse practitioner who provides guidance to breast and prostate cancer patients.
 We are proud of our Cancer Patient Support program which can help with the psychological aspects of cancer care.

 Radiation Oncology Research